 This course is typically offered in Fall, Spring, Summer I and Summer II.

-Prerequisites: Completion of CIS 2168 with at least a C-, and a GPA of 3.0 or better in the major.
 Supervised research under the direction of a faculty member in the Department of CIS.
 All students must obtain the approval of the CIS Administrative Coordinator.
 NOTE: Not available for major credit and does not count in the major GPA.
 This course is repeatable.
+A major GPA of 3.0 or above is required to enroll in this course.

 Repeatability: This course may be repeated for additional credit.